My name is Dave Sharp and I’m a marketing consultant with a background in architecture.

 At this point I had left the coworking space and was living that work from home life that we’re all so familiar with now.

-2019 – My coaching and strategy work had begun to completely dominate my practice.
-It no longer made sense to focus on agency services, because they weren’t as valuable or beneficial to my clients – and I personally enjoyed the intellectual challenge of coaching so much more.
+2019 – Myconsulting and strategy work had begun to completely dominate my practice.
+It no longer made sense to focus on agency services, because they weren’t as valuable or beneficial to my clients – and I personally enjoyed the intellectual challenge of consulting so much more.

 I revived the Vanity Projects brand, and started saying no to clients who were just looking for help executing their marketing plan.
 It was hard, but worthwhile, because business took off and I was soon oversubscribed.